-Title: Installing fire resisting fire resistin g timber door assemblies and doorsets in the workplace Unit Number: H/615/3872 arning outcome arner can: 1 Interpret the given information relating to the work and resources when installing fire resisting timber door assemblies and 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, fire performance documentation/certification and manufacturers' information. doorsets.
+Title: Installing fire resisting timber door assemblies and doorset resisting timber door assemblies and doorsets in the workplace Unit Number: H/615/3872 Learning outcome Assessment criteria The learner can: Interpret the given information relating to the work and resources when installing fire resisting timber door assemblies and 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, fire performance documentation/certification and manufacturers' information. doorsets.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, current regulations governing buildings, Codes of Practice and guidance documents.
-2 Know how to relevant legisl official guidan installing fire i timber door a doorsets. ation and ice when 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, current regulations governing buildings, Codes of Practice and guidance documents.
+2 Know how to comply with relevant legislation and official guidance when installing fire resisting timber door assemblies and doorsets.
+Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract installing fire i timber door a doorsets. ices when 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing fire resisting timber doorsets.
+3 Maintain safe working pract installing fire timber door a doorsets. tices when 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing fire resisting timber doorsets.

-Title: Installing fire resisting timber door assemblies and doorsets in the workplanet.
-Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 continued 3.2 Demonstrate compliance with given information and relevant legislation when installing fire resisting timber door assemblies and doorsets. in relation to the following: safe use of access equipment/working platforms safe use, storage and handling of materials, tools and equipment specific risks to health.
-3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to installing fire resisting timber doorsets, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+Title: Installing fire Installing fire resisting timber door assemblies and doorsets in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued Demonstrate compliance with given information and relevant legislation when installing fire resisting timber door assemblies and doorsets. in relation to the following: safe use of access equipment/working platforms safe use, storage and handling of materials, tools and equipment specific risks to health.
+Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to installing fire resisting timber doorsets, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities 4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to install fire resisting timber door assemblies and doorsets.
-4.2 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: manufacturer's installation instructions fire doors fire door frames fixings, ironmongery and furniture intumescent seals and cold smoke seals hand tools, portable power tools and equipment.
+4.2 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: - manufacturer's installation instructions - fire doors - fire door frames - fixings, ironmongery and furniture - intumescent seals and cold smoke seals - hand tools, portable power tools and equipment.
 4.3 Describe how to check that all the correct materials and components conform to the fire performance documentation/certificates.
 4.4 Describe how the resources should be used correctly, how problems associated with the resources are reported.